Omegapoint-Norge-Academy/rapid-threat-modeling/README.md

 In this workshop you will analyse the provided system architecture to identify potential security vulnerabilities using rapid threat modeling.

-The focus is on understanding how data flows to identifying weak points, and then look for vulnerabilities the codebase, using this information.
+The goal is to understand how data flows to identify weak points.
+Then, using this information, look for vulnerabilities the codebase.

 ## Architecture

-This example system includes three application servers and one Azure SQL database.
-All servers read from the database, but only the Worker (.NET) accesses sensitive data in the database.
-The Worker then distributes this confidential data to two public servers: an ASP.NET web server and Node.js web server.
+This example system consists of three servers and one Azure SQL database.
+All three servers read from the database, but only the Worker (.NET) accesses sensitive data in the database.
+The Worker then distributes this confidential data to the two public servers: an ASP.NET web server (BlazorClient) and an Express web server (NodeClient).

-- The **.NET Public Server** hosts both an API and a Blazor Server frontend, the latter of which is accessible only to users authenticated via Entra ID.
+- **BlazorClient (ASP.NET)** hosts both an API and a Blazor Server frontend.
+The latter of which is accessible only to users authenticated with Entra ID.
-- The **Node.js Public Server** serves an API that provides both database data and data received from the Worker.
+- **NodeClient (Express.js)** serves an API that provides both database data and data received from the Worker.
-- The **.NET Worker Server** loads sensitive data from the database and pushes this data periodically to the two public servers through HTTP POST requests.
+- **Worker (.NET)** loads sensitive data from the database and pushes this data periodically to the two client servers through HTTP POST requests.

-Clients (both browsers and servers) consume the public APIs and the Blazor frontend.
+Clients (both browsers and other servers) can consume the public APIs and the Blazor frontend.

 <img src="architecture.png" width=800 />